Rational homotopy type and computability: Abstract

 \section{Abstract}

 Given a simplicial pair $(X,A)$, a simplicial complex $Y$, and a map $f:A \to Y$, does $f$ have an extension to $X$?
-We show that for a fixed $Y$, this question is algorithmically decidable for all $X$, $A$, and $f$ if and only if $Y$ has the rational homotopy type of an H-space.
-As a corollary, many questions related to bundle structures over a finite complex are decidable.
+We show that for a fixed $Y$, this question is algorithmically decidable for all $X$, $A$, and $f$ if $Y$ has the rational homotopy type of an H-space.
+As a corollary, many questions related to bundle structures over a finite complex are likely decidable.
+Conversely, for all other $Y$, the question is at least as hard as certain special cases of Hilbert's tenth problem which are known or suspected to be undecidable.